h5py/h5py/docs/special.rst

 HDF5 supports a few types which have no direct NumPy equivalent.
 Among the most useful and widely used are *variable-length* (VL) types, and enumerated types.
-As of version 1.2, h5py fully supports HDF5 enums, and has partial support for VL types.
+As of version 2.3, h5py fully supports HDF5 enums and VL types.

 How special types are represented
 ---------------------------------